powsybl/powsybl-entsoe/docs/flow_decomposition/algorithm-description.md

 Unpaired half lines contribute only to the net position of its physical terminal.

+For paired half lines, losses are not shared equally, they are split with respect to the boundary.

 ## Losses compensation

 In order to mitigate the impact of DC approximation in the flow decomposition process, a dedicated step of losses compensation is implemented.